-“Family Christian has left a powerful legacy of helping people find, grow, share and celebrate their faith in Jesus Christ,” said Bengochea.
+“Family Christian has left a powerful legacy of helping people find, grow, share and celebrate their faith in Jesus Christ,” reported Bengochea.
 “Today and always, we are grateful to God for the privilege of serving Him and look forward to finishing strong for His name’s sake.”

-	“Family Christian Stores has been an important part of a global network of Christian product providers,” he added.
+Curtis Riskey, CBA President, said he is sorry that all their employees will lose their jobs.
+“CBA is grateful for the work of Family Christian Stores and its significant history over the past 85 years and we are confident God has used the company and its employees to put life-giving products into the hands of those who have needed the message.
+Family Christian Stores has been an important part of a global network of Christian product providers,” he mentioned.
 “While their closing will be felt strongly by many, their decision will not change the strength of our industry’s mission to make God’s name known.”

 Riskey underlined the relevance of adjusting to an ever-changing marketplace and alterations in consumer behavior, admitting that this news can be “a catalyst that encourages us in the Christian products industry to find new ways to work together and learn from each other as we continue to equip people with life-giving resources.”